marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 ## Office Hours

+Times:

+Location: NHB 4.352 or 4.402 (they're right around the corner from each other, so check both locations!)

 ## Syllabus

 Please note that the syllabus is subject to change.
 It is your responsibility to attend class in order to know what is going on.